Threshold cascade dynamics on signed random networks: Results

 \subsection{Heterogeneity in Cascades of Activations}

-The negative links on signed networks not only suppress global cascades but also render the patterns of activations more heterogeneous.
-When there are no negative links ($z_n=0$), the final configuration of activations is uniquely defined for a given set of seeds on the given network, meaning that nodes are either always activated or never activated in different trials of cascading dynamics.
+Negative links in signed networks not only suppress global cascades but also render the patterns of activations more heterogeneous.
+When there is no negative link ($z_n=0$), the final configuration of activations is uniquely defined for a given set of seeds on a given network, meaning that nodes are either always activated or never activated in different trials of cascading dynamics.
 When $z_n>0$, however, the final configuration resulting from the cascade dynamics is not uniquely determined even though the dynamics starts from the same network structure as exemplified in Fig.~\ref{fig:model}.
-In other words, each node on signed networks responds differently to the dynamics depending on the sequence of the cascades of activations.
+In other words, each node in the signed networks responds differently to the dynamics depending on the sequence of the cascades of activations.
 To quantify such heterogeneity, we define $m_i$ as the probability that node $i$ is active over different realizations on the same network configuration.
 We measured the probability distribution of $m_i$ for a given network structure.
-When $z_n=0$, $P(m_i)$ is simply given by two peaks at $m_i=0$ and $m_i=1$ [See Fig. \ref{fig:hetero}(a)].
+When $z_n=0$, $P(m_i)$ is simply given by the two peaks at $m_i=0$ and $m_i=1$ [see Fig. \ref{fig:hetero}(a)].
 However, when $z_{n}>0$ most nodes are active only occasionally meaning that $0<m_i<1$.
-As shown in Fig.~\ref{fig:hetero}(b), the sporadically active nodes are widely distributed in $m_i$, accompanied by the two peaks at $m_i=0$ and $1$.
+As shown in Fig.~\ref{fig:hetero}(b), sporadically active nodes are widely distributed in $m_i$, accompanied by the two peaks at $m_i=0$ and $1$.
 In addition, the latter peak at $m_i=1$ is substantially weaker than that of $z_n=0$ case.